 Humanities › History & Culture The Third Punic War and Carthago Delenda Est Share Flipboard Email Print José Luiz Bernardes Ribeiro / Wikimedia Commons / CC BY 4.0 History & Culture Military History Battles & Wars Key Figures Arms & Weapons Naval Battles & Warships Aerial Battles & Aircraft Civil War French Revolution Vietnam War World War I World War II American History African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History The 20th Century Women's History View More By N.S.
 Gill Ancient History and Latin Expert M.A., Linguistics, University of Minnesota B.A., Latin, University of Minnesota N.S.
 Gill is a Latinist, writer, and teacher of ancient history and Latin.
 She has been featured by NPR and National Geographic for her ancient history expertise. our editorial process N.S.
 Gill Updated October 06, 2019 By the end of the Second Punic War (the war where Hannibal and his elephants crossed the Alps), Roma (Rome) so hated Carthage that she wanted to destroy the north African urban center.
 The story is told that when the Romans finally got to take revenge, after they won the Third Punic War, they salted the fields so the Carthaginians could no longer live there.
 This is an example of urbicide.
 Carthago Delenda Est!
-By 201 B.C., the end of the Second Punic War, Carthage no longer had its empire, but it was still a shrewd trading nation.
+By 201 BCE, the end of the Second Punic War, Carthage no longer had its empire, but it was still a shrewd trading nation.
 By the middle of the second century, Carthage was thriving and it was hurting the trade of those Romans who had investments in North Africa.
 Marcus Cato, a respected Roman senator, began to clamor "Carthago delenda est!"
 "Carthage must be destroyed!"
 Carthage Breaks the Peace Treaty Meanwhile, African tribes neighboring Carthage knew that according to the peace treaty between Carthage and Rome that had concluded the Second Punic War, if Carthage overstepped the line drawn in the sand, Rome would interpret the move as an act of aggression.
 This offered daring African neighbors some impunity.
 These neighbors took advantage of this reason to feel secure and made hasty raids into the Carthaginian territory, knowing their victims couldn't pursue them.
 Eventually, Carthage became fed up.
 In 149 B.C., Carthage got back into armor and went after the Numidians.
 Rome declared war on the grounds that Carthage had broken the treaty.
 Although Carthage didn't stand a chance, the war was drawn out for three years.
 Eventually, a descendant of Scipio Africanus, Scipio Aemilianus, defeated the starved citizens of the besieged city of Carthage.
-After killing or selling all the inhabitants into slavery, the Romans razed (possibly salting the land) and burned the city.
+After killing or enslaving all the inhabitants by selling them, the Romans razed (possibly salting the land) and burned the city.
 No one was allowed to live there.
 Carthage had been destroyed: Cato's chant had been carried out.
 Primary Sources on the Third Punic War Polybius 2.1, 13, 36; 3.6-15, 17, 20-35, 39-56; 4.37.Livy 21.
 1-21.Dio Cassius 12.48, 13.Diodorus Siculus 24.1-16.